ccg-v/inception/README.md

 - `docker compose down`	: Stops and removes the running services
 - `docker compose logs`	: View the logs to monitor the output of the running containers and debug issues
 - `docker compose ps`	: Lists all the services along with their current status
-- `docker compose up --build`: Forces a fresh rebuild before starting containers
+- `docker compose up --build`: Forces a fresh rebuild before starting containers, **but reuse cached layers when possible**
+- `docker-compose build --no-cache`: Completely disable the cache and force a clean rebuild

 ## 8.4 Binding ports in Docker Compose